 - What do my results of these tests mean for my treatment?

-People who have had cancer often talk about experiencing three feelings: loss of control, unwanted aloneness and loss of hope.
+People who have cancer often talk about experiencing loss of control and loss of hope.
 Learning about the different cancer treatments available can help empower you as you talk with your healthcare team about your options.

 Be sure to ask about clinical trials.
 Clinical trials are research studies to test new treatments or learn how to use existing treatments better.
 Today’s standard treatments were developed in yesterday’s clinical trials.
 Today’s clinical trials may become tomorrow’s standard of care.
 Trials are generally available for each stage and type of lung cancer, although every individual may not be eligible for a given trial.

 Key Things to Know

 - No one receives a placebo or “sugar pill” in place of appropriate treatments.